Functional Central Limit Theorem For Susceptible-Infected Process On Configuration Model Graphs: Functional Central Limit Theorem

 \begin{proof}[Proof of Theorem~\ref{thm:FCLT}] We first prove an FCLT for the martingale process $M$ defined in Equation~\eqref{eq:SIFCLT:M_defn}.
 We wish to apply Rebolledo's functional central limit theorem for local martingales on $M$.
-Please refer to \cite{rebolledo1980central} for the original version of the theorem and \cite[Chapter II, p.~83]{andersen1997statistical} for a version tailored to locally square integrable martingales.
-Please note that in the light of Doob-Meyer decomposition given in Equation~\eqref{eq:doob-decomposition}, $M$ is indeed a pure jump, zero-mean, locally square integrable, \cadlag\, martingale.
-After having established an FCLT for the martingale process $M$, we prove convergence of the fluctutation process $Y$.
+A version of the Rebolledo theorem adequate for our purpose is provided in Appendix~\ref{sec:rebolledo}.
+Note that, in the light of Doob-Meyer decomposition given in Equation~\eqref{eq:doob-decomposition}, $M$ is indeed a pure jump, zero-mean, locally square integrable, \cadlag martingale.
+After having established an FCLT for the martingale process $M$, we prove convergence of the fluctuation process $Y$.
 It suffices to carry out the following three steps.

 \paragraph{(Step I) Deterministic Limit of $\predictableVariation{M}$} Let $ (x, \vartheta) $ be the solution of Equation~\eqref{eq:SIFCLT:LLN_ODE} with initial condition $x (0) = \alpha $ and $\vartheta (0)=1$, as given in Theorem~\ref{thm:LLN}.
-Then, by virtue of Lemma~\ref{lemma:deterministic-limit}, we conclude, for each $t \in \setTime{0}$, $\predictableVariation{M}(t) \ConvInProb V(t)$, where the matrix-valued function~$V$ is defined in Equation~\eqref{eq:Vmatrix}, and we set $V(0) \defeq \boldsymbol{0}$, the $3 \times 3$ null matrix.
+Then, by virtue of Lemma~\ref{lemma:deterministic-limit}, we conclude, for each $t \in \setTime{}$, $\predictableVariation{M}(t) \ConvInProb V(t)$, where the matrix-valued function~$V$ is defined in Equation~\eqref{eq:Vmatrix}, and we set $V(0) \defeq \boldsymbol{0}$, the $3 \times 3$ null matrix.

 \paragraph{(Step II) Asymptotic Rarefaction of Jumps} Let $\epsilon>0$ be arbitrary.
 Consider the vector $M^\epsilon$ of square integrable martingales containing all jumps of components of $M(t)$ larger than~$\epsilon$ in absolute value for~$\epsilon>0$, as defined in Equation~\eqref{eq:Mepsilon-defn}.
-Then, by means of Lemma~\ref{lemma:ARJ2}, we conclude $\predictableVariation{M^\epsilon_{id}}(t) \ConvInProb 0 $, for each $t \in \setTime{0}$ and $id \in \{S,{SI},{SS}\}$.
+Then, by means of Lemma~\ref{lemma:ARJ2}, we conclude $\predictableVariation{M^\epsilon_{id}}(t) \ConvInProb 0 $, for each $t \in \setTime{}$ and $id \in \{\mathrm{S}, \mathrm{SI}, \mathrm{SS}\}$.

 Now let $G$ be the continuous Gaussian vector martingale such that $\predictableVariation{G} =\optionalVariation{G}=V$.
-In the light of Rebolledo's theorem for locally square integrable martingales \cite[Chapter II, p.~83]{andersen1997statistical}, Step I and Step II are sufficient to establish
+In the light of Rebolledo's theorem for locally square integrable martingales (see Appendix~\ref{sec:rebolledo} and also, \cite[Chapter II, p.~83]{andersen1997statistical}), Step I and Step II are sufficient to establish